Cranbrook/Canadian Rockies International Airport

 📖 Plain English Explanation:

-Winds from the West-Southwest (250°) at 5 kt.
-Visibility will be excellent at more than 6SM.
-Few clouds at 800 feet, Scattered clouds at 2500 feet.
+Conditions will gradually change to become: Winds from the Southwest (220°) at 5 kt.
+Weather conditions: FCST.
 Conditions will be suitable for Visual Flight Rules (VFR) operations.

 📚 Understanding TAF Forecasts